MAKE AN OFFER

 The buyer makes his offer via the real estate agent who contacts the seller immediately.
 Normally the buyer can expect an answer the same day, and if the seller declines the offer, the agent must enter into negotiations.

 PAYMENT OF RESERVATION FEE

-The reservation amount will normally be between 2,000 euros and 10% of the purchase price, depending on the length of the reservation period.
+The reservation amount will normally be 10% of the purchase price, depending on the length of the reservation period.
 This is a bargaining issue, but the owner ultimately decides how much he will accept to take the property off the market.
 The amount must be paid to your lawyer's client´s account or to your Spanish bank account.
 The seller gets hold of the reservation fee only after having accepted the terms of the contract and that he must pay back the double of the reservation amount if he breaks the agreement.